realpython/materials/python-tic-tac-toe-game-tkinter/README.md

-# Tic-Tac-Toe Game
+# Build a Tic-Tac-Toe Game With Python and Tkinter

-A Tic-Tac-Toe game built with Python and Tkinter.
-It allows two players to play a tic tac toe game by sharing the mouse.
+A tic-tac-toe game built with Python and Tkinter.
+It allows two players to play a tic-tac-toe game on a shared device.

 ## Installation